stadium-software/datagrid-advanced-search/README.md

 1. Add a *Click* event handler for the "Clear" button
 2. Drag the *ClearFilters* script into the event handler
+3. Drag a *SetValue* into the event handler
+   1. Target: DataGrid.SearchTerm
+   2. Value: = ''

 ![Clear Button Click Event Handler](images/Clear-Button-Event.png)